Join BloonsUp News and get your free Balloon Arch Instructions, extra tips, discounts & more!

 Happy with the balloon size?
 Great.
 Now tie a knot.
 Check out our "Tips & Tricks" for an easy and quick way to tie a balloon knot.

-Slip the knot over the neck of the balloon and tie it in front of the knot (fig. 6).
+Slip the noose of the ribbon over the balloon neck and tie it in front of the knot (fig. 6).
 Tie a second knot to attach the ribbon securely.

 Now attach the other end of the curling ribbon to your balloon base, allowing ca. 5 ft (1.5 m) of ribbon from the base to the balloon.